-“The danger for documentary photographers is that they can become didactic.
+“The danger for documentary photographers is that they become didactic.
 ‘This is what I saw, so this is what you should think’.
 In my personal work, I try only to ask questions and in finding a response, the viewer is hopefully in some way enriched.”

 - Mark Chew